dgeb/json-api/format/index.md

 lines, if a primary document is linked to another primary or linked document, it should not be duplicated within the `"linked"` object.

-### Request Documents <a href="#request-documents" id="request-documents" class="headerlink">¶</a>

-The request document structure varies according to the request method and is covered in detail below.

 ## URLs